alireza5522/vscode-complete-rtl/README.md

 3. Restart or reload your VSCode window to apply changes.
 4. For additional VSCode windows, reload them manually to enable RTL support.

 After installing/enabling, this extension will inject a ***sparkle icon*** at the bottom bar of vscode windows.
-So if you see it, it mean so far so good!
+So if you see it, it means, so far so good!
 It's been enabled successfully.
 Also after uninstalling/disabling, it'll disappear again.

 ![screen-shot](ss1.png)